Last updated: 14/09/2018

 For those interested in critical thinking, data and models Calling Bullshit offers various resources and tools for spotting and calling bullshit.
 This website, developed for a course entitled ‘Calling Bullshit’, is a great place to explore and learn about all things “data reasoning for the digital age”.

 Another important website that is worth a mention here is Algorithmic Justice League where you can report algorithm bias, participate in testing software for inclusive training set, or where you can simply donate and contribute raising awareness about existing bias in coded systems.
+More on AI face misclassification and accountability by Joy Buolamwini here.
 With a somewhat similar aim is the Data Harm Record website – a running record of harms that have been caused by uses of big data.

 fast.ai a project that aims to increase diversity in the field of deep learning and make deep learning accessible and inclusive to all.
 Critical Algorithm Studies: a Reading List – a great website with links to plenty of material on critical literature on algorithms as social concerns.
 Here is the Social Media Collective Reading List where you’ll find further material on Digital Divide/ Digital Inclusion and Metaphors of Data.